Healthcare Science (Cardiac Physiology) BSc

 In order for us to give your application due consideration, we'll need you to submit your Access to Leeds (A2L) application at the same time as you submit your UCAS application.

-Please note we're unable to accept applications for A2L after the deadline of 8th February, so get your applications in as early as possible, ideally by the UCAS deadline of 25th January 2023.
+Applications for 2025 entry will open in late September 2024 and details are accessible here.
+Please note we're unable to accept applications for A2L after the deadline of 8th February, so get your applications in as early as possible, ideally by the UCAS deadline of 29th January 2025.

 Typical Access to Leeds Offer